RaspberryPiFoundation/webdev-curriculum/en-GB/recipe/index.md

 + Your browser knows the names of 140 colours, but actually knows the __colour values__ of more than 16 million colours!

-As you may know, all colours can be made from the primary colours: red, green and blue.
-To tell the browser which colour to display, you just need to let it know how much of each primary colour to use.
+To tell the browser which colour to display, you just need to let it know how much red, green and blue to use.

-The amounts of red, green and blue to use are written as a number between `0` and `255`.
+The amounts of red, green and blue are written as a number between `0` and `255`.

 ![screenshot](images/recipe-rgb-img.png)